|Registry of biomedical companies:

 By D. A. Flores

 Ovine (sheep) as models for studies to define the most limiting amino acids in typical silage diets, is of interest here.
 We will later also discuss histidine (HIS) as an essential amino acid thought to be limiting on silage diets with dairy animals.
-Flores et al. (1986a) measured initially the duodenal amino acid flows on ensiled vs. control (fresh-frozen, to 'simulate' fresh grazed, alfalfa) as indicators of differences with threonine (THR) and lysine (LYS) to be most different (HIS was also reported to be marked in difference) with all the essential amino flows showing differences across the board.
+Flores et al. (1986a) measured initially the duodenal amino acid flows on ensiled vs. control (fresh-frozen, to 'simulate' fresh grazed, alfalfa) as indicators of differences with threonine (THR) and lysine (LYS) to be most different (HIS was also reported to be marked in difference) with all the essential amino acid flows showing differences across the board.
 No infusion or feeding of rumen-protected supplements have been conducted with growing lambs or sheep to measure daily intake of animals (g DM/ d/ kg BW.75) with these type of studies.
 It should be noted that in dairy cows it has been established that LYS, methionine (MET) and HIS most limiting amongst amino acids, with rumen-protected lysine and methionine available commercially for ration supplementation.

 In this Chapter, examples involving lower quality protein silages with concentrate and protein supplemented fibrous agricultural residues (FAR), marine seagrasses and recent experiments with pelleted duckweed, that protecting the feed of high biological value (B. V.) and escape from rumen digestion are yet to be established, and are examples that have recently been encountered, that may apply here.